programatorovic/microbit_compass_i2c/README.md

 - **Get Y**: Reads the Y-axis value from the compass.
 - **Get Z**: Reads the Z-axis value from the compass.
 - **Azimuth**: Calculates the azimuth based on the X and Y values.
+- **Set Azimuth**: Sets the reference azimuth angle.
+- **Relative Azimuth**: Calculates the relative azimuth based on the reference azimuth.

 ## Usage

 1. Add this extension to your MakeCode project.
-2. Use the blocks to initialize the compass and read values.
+2. Use the blocks to initialize the compass, set the reference azimuth, and read values.

 ## License